jingchenyc/frontend-web-development-projects/README.md

-Here's the updated README with a section added for the `work` folder:

----

 # Frontend Web Development Projects

 Welcome to the **Frontend Web Development Projects** repository!
 This repository contains a collection of projects and assignments I completed as part of my **INFO 6150 - Web UI/UX Engineering** course at Northeastern University.
 These projects and assignments demonstrate my understanding and implementation of frontend web development concepts, including HTML, CSS, JavaScript, and React.